 While applying to medical schools can be a daunting proposition, the good news is that there are a number of economical resources to help you answer these questions on your journey.

-Created by the Association of American Medical Colleges (AAMC), the Medical School Admissions Requirements database, or MSAR, exists to help students better understand the admissions process and help them choose those medical schools to which they should apply.
+The MSAR exists to help students better understand the admissions process and help them choose those medical schools to which they should apply.

 The MSAR offers various tools so students research medical schools and determine where to apply.
 A sweeping database, the MSAR boasts a profile page for every MD-issuing school in the U.S. and Canada.